-Note: Last week we watched the much anticipated film Unity.
+Note: Last week we watched the much-anticipated film Unity.
 Below is a quick note I wrote immediately after watching the documentary.
-Hopefully this essay gives you some insight into how important this movement is.
+Hopefully, this essay gives you some insight into how important this movement is.

 We walked out of the cinema feeling sad, angry and insignificant.
-Over centuries, how have humans managed to do so much damage to themselves and those around them?
+Over the centuries, how have humans managed to do so much damage to themselves and those around them?

 How have I managed to do so much damage in my short lifetime?

-Unity says it comes down to ego.
+Unity says it comes down to the ego.
 Ego to be better than one another.
 Ego to have more than one another.
 Ego to be seen, to be heard, to be loved.
 This megalomaniac behaviour leads to wars, discrimination, animal cruelty and global warming.

 How do we stop it?

 Do the opposite.
 Be selfless.
 Become unified.
 That is what must happen to get out of this hole.
-I fear however, we’ve already taken it too far.
+I fear, however, we’ve already taken it too far.
 We’re too deep in this mess.

 That’s why I feel helpless.

 At least after watching Earthlings, I felt confident in spreading the message of animal liberation, as it related to one specific area of life that could be improved.

 But preventing people from hurting other people?
 That’s a different ball game altogether!